AndrewDMorgan/Text-Based-Battleship/README.md

 # Future Plans

-I may end up adding an AI to play the game.
-I will also be adding the Java version of this project soon.
-The Java version will be the same and currently needs the gameplay to be added.
-In the Java version you only can currently place ships (for player 1 and 2) without an auto place.
+I am currently working on a version of this in Java.
+It mostly completed but the main gameplay is still being programmed.
+I may end up creating an AI for this using branches to find the collective highest entrophy possible from a set of moves (I think this is how to descibe it).
+I will be uploading the final code for the Java version but from there I don't know what will happen with this project.